Social Kinetic founder Claire Cater has worked in engagement, change, healthcare and communications for too many years to remember.

 Career highlights include designing the Patient and Public Participation leadership programme for NHS leaders, behaviour change programmes for everything from A&E to smoking cessation (including the National COPD strategy), redesign and reimagination of health systems, the ‘Unmasking Liver Disease’ report that shaped in the UK liver strategy; integrated care re-design in South Devon, the international thought-leadership programme for KPMG and the communications and engagement for the award-winning NHS Change Day, resulting in the world’s largest social movement.

-Prior to launching The Social Kinetic, Claire worked with Lord Bell as Group Director at Bell Pottinger where she led the public sector, behaviour change and health practice.
+Prior to launching The Social Kinetic, Claire led a public sector, behaviour change and health practice.
 She was a member of the Patient Engagement forum for the World Innovation Summit for Health 2013, co-authoring a report that was supported by more than 60 countries.

 She has two gorgeous sons, surfs badly but enthusiastically, describes herself as annoyingly optimistic and is known to fall asleep watching a Ted Talk.
 Her weaknesses are cake, chocolate and social entrepreneurs with brilliant ideas.